AIDE

 You can confirm the system is working with:

-If any monitored file or directory’s attributes changed they will be reported to both STDOUT and written to /var/log/aide/aide.log.
+If any monitored file or directory's attributes changed they will be reported to both STDOUT and written to "/var/log/aide/aide.log".
 This file is always completely rewritten after every run, if you want to keep historical reports, logrotate can be used to move these files aside.

-I do recommend reviewing the configuration file both to ensure all critical system directories are covered on your systems and to be aware of what is monitored and to what extent.
+I recommend reviewing the configuration file both to ensure all critical system directories are covered on your systems and to be aware of what is monitored and to what extent.
 Pay special attention to the package manager files of your system as they may not be included in the default configuration.

 If you make any changes it is wise to validate the configuration afterwards by running: